ineiti/fledger/README.md

 - [Node](./common) - the actual code for the Fledger nodes

 As a first step, the WebRTC communication has been set up.
-This works now for Chrome, Firefox, and Safari, as well as in the CLI using a headless browser.
+This works now for Chrome, Firefox, and Safari, as well as in the CLI using node.

 ## Next steps